 The purpose of the PH FSS program is to promote the development of local strategies to coordinate the use of assistance under the Public Housing program with public and private resources to enable participating families to increase earned income and financial literacy, reduce or eliminate the need for welfare assistance, and make progress toward economic independence and self-sufficiency.

-The Department will measure the success of local FSS programs not only by the number of families who achieve self-sufficiency, but also by the number of FSS families who, as a result of participation in the program, have family members who obtain their first job, or who obtain higher paying jobs; no longer need benefits received under one or more welfare program; obtain a high school diploma or higher education degree; or accomplish similar goals that will assist the family in obtaining economic independence.
+FSS programs should increase the number of families who achieve self-sufficiency.
+Programs should also increase the number of FSS families who, as a result of participation in the program, have family members who obtain their first job, or who obtain higher paying jobs; no longer need benefits received under one or more welfare program; obtain a high school diploma or higher education degree; or accomplish similar goals that will assist the family in obtaining economic independence.

 A link to the full announcement and application is available through grants.gov.

 |Tagged as||American Indians, Alaska Natives and Native Hawaiians, Housing and homelessness|

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RAC does not take part in application processes or monitor application status.

 U.S. Department of Housing and Urban Development, view details